wmjordan/Codist/README.md

   * **Quick Info item size**

-    From version 5 on, it is possible to limit the size of each Quick Info item, so they won't cover your whole screen.
+    It is possible to limit the size of each Quick Info item, so they won't cover your whole screen.
 Previously, this feature works in C# editor only.

     By default, _Codist_ does not apply size limitations.
 You must manually set the _Max width_ and _Max height_ here.
 Extra height can be assigned to C# XML Documentations, so you can read more of them at a glance.
 If the contents exceed the width, they are wrapped, and scrollbars will appear when necessary, as the screenshot below demonstrates.